Reuters staffer accused of aiding hackers maintains innocence - lawyer

 | SAN FRANCISCO

-New York attorney Tor Ekeland said he had been hired by Keys to represent him and that his client "maintains his innocence."
+New York attorney Tor Ekeland said that he has been hired to represent Keys and that his client "maintains his innocence."

-Ekeland told Reuters he was assembling a legal team and that Keys "looks forward to contesting these baseless charges."
+Ekeland said that he is assembling a legal team and that Keys "looks forward to contesting these baseless charges."

 Court filings said Keys had worked for a Tribune-owned television station in Sacramento, operating its Twitter and Facebook feeds.
-An FBI agent said in a search warrant application that a former colleague told the agency that Keys had been terminated in October 2010.
+A Federal Bureau of Investigation agent said in a search warrant application that a former colleague told the agency that Keys had been terminated in October 2010.

 Keys joined Reuters in New York in January 2012.
 As deputy social media editor, he promoted stories through Twitter and other means.
 He lives in Secaucus, New Jersey, the Justice Department said.